robuust/craft-laposta/README.md

 ## Usage

-Create a new "LaPosta" field and add it to the desired element's field layout.
+Create a new "Laposta" field and add it to the desired element's field layout.
-Now when editing such element you can select a LaPosta list to use.
+Now when editing such element you can select a Laposta list to use.

-In your front-end templates you can render this LaPosta list as a form.
+In your front-end templates you can render this Laposta list as a form.

 ## Example

-Here is an example that renders a LaPosta form.
+Here is an example that renders a Laposta form.
 You can change and style this example any way you want.

 ```twig
   {% if errors is defined %}